adamdennett/EPC_Data_Analysis/HousingAndNetZero.knit.md

 ## About Me

 -   Professor of Urban Analytics in the [Bartlett Centre for Advanced Spatial Analysis (CASA)](https://www.ucl.ac.uk/bartlett/casa/), University College London
+-   Just stood down after 5-years of being Head of Department for CASA
+    -   Arrived as post-doc in 2010 (same day and same project as Hannah Fry - who has gone on to do OK for herself!)
+    -   Grown to 18 full-time academics (3 in 2010!)
+    -   150 Masters Students across 2 MSc Programmes
+    -   20-odd PhD students
 -   Lifetime geographer - although didn't ever really have any plans to be, it just sort of happened!

 ::: {#centre_text style="text-align: center; font-size: xxx-large"}